openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 make
 ```

-For the release configuration, the sample application binaries are in `<path_to_build_directory>/intel64/Release/`;
+The sample application binaries can be found in;
+* The release configuration: `<path_to_build_directory>/intel64/Release/`
-for the debug configuration — in `<path_to_build_directory>/intel64/Debug/`.
+* The debug configuration - `<path_to_build_directory>/intel64/Debug/`

 ## Get Ready for Running the Sample Applications

 ### Get Ready for Running the Sample Applications on Linux*

-Before running compiled binary files, make sure your application can find the
+Before running compiled binary files, check if your application can find the
 OpenVINO Runtime libraries.
 Run the `setupvars` script to set all necessary environment variables:
 ```sh
 source <INSTALL_DIR>/setupvars.sh
 ```

-**(Optional)**: The OpenVINO environment variables are removed when you close the
+**Optional:** The OpenVINO environment variables are removed when you close the
 shell.
-As an option, you can permanently set the environment variables as follows:
+You can permanently set the environment variables as follows:

 1. Open the `.bashrc` file in `<user_home_directory>`:
 ```sh
 vi <user_home_directory>/.bashrc
 ```

-2. Add this line to the end of the file:
+2. Add following line to the end of the file:
 ```sh
 source /opt/intel/openvino_2022/setupvars.sh
 ```

-3. Save and close the file: press the **Esc** key, type `:wq` and press the **Enter** key.
+3. Press the **Esc** key, type `:wq` and press the **Enter** key to save and close the file.
-4. To test your change, open a new terminal.
+4. To test change, open a new terminal.
 You will see `[setupvars.sh] OpenVINO environment initialized`.

 You are ready to run sample applications.
 To learn about how to run a particular
 sample, read the sample documentation by clicking the sample name in the samples
 list above.

 ### Get Ready for Running the Sample Applications on Windows*

-Before running compiled binary files, make sure your application can find the
+Before running compiled binary files, check if your application can find the
 OpenVINO Runtime libraries.
 Use the `setupvars` script, which sets all necessary environment variables:
 ```sh